cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/3/3_-_Installing_From_Source.md

 $ git checkout release24
 {% endhighlight %}

-**Note:** The release24 branch corresponds to the official release version for the 2.4.x series.
-The master branch is the development series, and always uses an odd number for the minor version (for example, 2.5.0).
+<div class="alert alert-info alert-block"><b>Note:</b> The release24 branch corresponds to the official release version for the 2.4.x series.
+The master branch is the development series, and always uses an odd number for the minor version (for example, 2.5.0).</div>

 ## Installing